Dozy-jeff/sellable/README.md

 # Sellable - Business Sale Accelerator

-An AI-powered platform that helps business owners prepare, optimize, and sell their companies with confidence.
+An AI-powered platform that helps business owners prepare and sell their companies with confidence.

 ## Features